Vancouver Dining | The Best Places For Dinner

 Originally Vancouver Urban Winery opened as just that, a winery.
 Over the years Belgard Kitchen and Postmark Brewing have also opened up in the same building, the Settlement Building.
 I am a fan of Belgard Kitchen and have eaten there several times.
 I feel like not that many people know about it so it’s relatively easy to snag a table but the food is really well done.
 The menu focuses more on smaller sharing plates which are fine by me!
 Sharing is caring!

 Mushroom pate.
-It was sooo good we ordered two!
+It was so good we ordered two!

 Of course, you can order wine to go with your meal!

-I have written about Minami before in my Vancouver sushi restaurant round up.
+I have written about Minami before in my Vancouver sushi restaurant roundup.
 There are lots of budget or medium range Japanese restaurants but Minami would be a bit more upscale.
 And so worth it!
-I love aburi (where part of the nigiri is flame grilled but the most of it is still raw) sushi!
+I love aburi (where part of the nigiri is flame grilled but most of it is still raw) sushi!

 Pressed BC wild salmon, jalapeno, Minami sauce

 Pressed house cured mackerel

 A delicious lychee cocktail

 Vancouver Dining Recommendation: Giardino